Movatterモバイル変換

 Top Ten Results

 • Twice during the race, the red flag was displayed, both times for rain.
-By the time the race was again red-flagged, midnight was approaching, and track officials felt obliged to get the fans home at a decent hour.
+By the time the second red flag came out, midnight was approaching, and track officials felt obligated to get the fans home at a decent hour.
 So the race was called at 221 of the scheduled 325 laps.

 • Todd Bodine's fifth-place finish was the best ever finish forLJ Racing in the Cup Series.

-• Jeff Gordon's win made him the second driver afterBobby Labonte to win on both of the configurations at Atlanta, after winning only one race on the 1.522 miles when he won in the spring of 1995.
+• Jeff Gordon's victory made him the second driver afterBobby Labonte to win on both of the configurations at Atlanta.

-• Jeff Gordon's win ensuredChevrolet the 1998 Manufacturers' Championship.
+• Gordon's victory ensuredChevrolet the 1998 Manufacturers' Championship.

-• The 13th win of 1998 for Jeff Gordon, tying a NASCAR modern-era record withRichard Petty in 1975 for the most wins in a single season.
+• This was Gordon's 13th victory of 1998, tying a NASCAR modern-era record withRichard Petty in 1975 for the most wins in a single season.

 • Jeff Gordon scored a total of 5,328 points in 33 races throughout 1998, the most points scored in Bob Latford Winston Cup points system history.

-• Mark Martin finishes second in points for the third time in his career, tyingJames Hylton for the most runner-up finishes for a driver to never win a championship.
+• Mark Martin finished second in points for the third time in his career, tyingJames Hylton for the most runner-up points finishes for a driver to never win a championship.

-• This was Jeff Gordon's 20th consecutive top-10 finish, a NASCAR record.
+• This was Gordon's 20th consecutive top-10 finish, a NASCAR record.

 NASCAR Thunder Special Motegi - Coca-Cola 500